-- Do not use this product under a blanket or pillow – excessive heating can occur resulting in fire, electric shock and injury to person.
+- Do not use this product under a blanket or pillow – excessive heating can occur resulting in fire, electric shock, and injury to a person.
 So much for trying to muffle the sounds of the Magic Wand or using a sex pillow to hold the heavy toy.

 - Never operate on a soft surface such as a bed or couch where the air openings may become blocked.
-Ummm, so only use the product on the kitchen counter (away from the sink), entry way floor, garage floor or dresser top, hood of the car or other hard surface.
+Ummm, so only use the product on the kitchen counter (away from the sink), entryway floor, garage floor or dresser top, the hood of the car, or another hard surface.
 Got it!

-In addition to these 3 warnings, the pamphlet also mentions keeping the Magic Wand away from water, making sure you unplug it during a power outage and not to drop it as it could short circuit the next time you’re using it.
+In addition to these 3 warnings, the pamphlet also mentions keeping the Magic Wand away from water, making sure you unplug it during a power outage, and not dropping it as it could short circuit the next time you’re using it.